Episode 126 (SXSW 2026 Panel – Audible Dimensions)

 Summary

-In this episode of the Immersive Audio Podcast, Oliver Kadel is joined by the Audio Software Developer at Audio Brewers – Alejandro Cabrera from Athens, Greece.
+In this episode of the Immersive Audio Podcast, Oliver Kadel and Monica Bolles are joined by the philosopher, oral historian and experiential journalist Kent Bye, from Oregon, US.

 Listen to Podcast